vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 G contains no cycles.
 In other words, there is exactly one path between each pair of nodes in G.
 Depth-first search is a classic graph-traversal algorithm that can be used to check for both of these conditions:
 G is fully connected if, and only if, we started a depth-first search from a single source and discovered all nodes in G during it.
-G contains no cycles if, and only if, the depth-first search never goes back to an already discovered node.
+G contains no cycles if, and only if, the depth-first search never goes back to an already discovered listNode.
 We need to be careful though not to count trivial cycles of the form A → B → A that occur with most implementations of undirected edges.
-Depth-first search requires being able to look up the adjacent (immediate neighbours) of a given node.
-Like many graph interview problems though, the input format we're given doesn't allow us to quickly get the neighbours of a node.
+Depth-first search requires being able to look up the adjacent (immediate neighbours) of a given listNode.
+Like many graph interview problems though, the input format we're given doesn't allow us to quickly get the neighbours of a listNode.
 Therefore, our first step is to convert the input into an adjacency list.
-Recall that an adjacency list is where we have a list of sub-lists, where each sub-list is the list of the immediate neighbours for the i'th node.
+Recall that an adjacency list is where we have a list of sub-lists, where each sub-list is the list of the immediate neighbours for the i'th listNode.

 Complexity Analysis \
 Let E be the number of edges, and N be the number of nodes or vertices [V ???]